Floppy disk variants: Commodore 64/128

-Atari 8-bit line
+Atari 8-bit computers

 The combination of DOS and hardware (810, 1050 and XF551 disk drives) for Atari 8-bit floppy usage allows sectors numbered from 1 to 720 (1040 in the 1050 disk drive, 1440 in XF551).
 For instance, the DOS's 2.0 disk bitmap provides information on sector allocation, counts from 0 to 719.
 As a result, sector 720 cannot be written to by the DOS.
 Some companies used a copy-protection scheme where hidden data was put in sector 720 that cannot be copied through the DOS copy option.
 Another more-common early copy-protected scheme simply does not record important sectors as allocated in the VTOC, so the DOS Utility Package (DUP) does not duplicate them.
 All of these early techniques were thwarted by the first program that simply duplicated all sectors.

 Later DOS versions (3.0 and later 2.5) and DOSes by third parties (i.e. OSS) accept (and format) disks with up to 1040 sectors, resulting in 130 KB of storage capacity per disk side on drives equipped with double-density controllers (i.e. not the Atari 810) vs. previous 90 KB.
 That unusual 130 KB format and was introduced by Atari with the 1050 drive with the introduction of DOS 3.0 in 1983.

 A true double-density Atari floppy format (from 180 KB upwards) uses 128-byte sectors for sectors 1-3, then 256-byte sectors for the rest.
 The first three sectors typically contain boot code as used by the onboard ROM OS; it is up to the resulting boot program (such as SpartaDOS) to recognize the density of the formatted disk structure.
 While this format was developed by Atari for their DOS 2.0D and their (canceled) 180 KB Atari 815 floppy drive, that double-density DOS was never widely released and the format was generally used by third-party DOS products.
 Under the Atari DOS II scheme, sector 360 is the VTOC sector map, and sectors 361-367 contain the file listing.
 The Atari-brand DOS II versions and compatible use three bytes per sector for housekeeping and to link-list to the next sector.

 Later, mostly third-party DOS systems added features such as double-sided drives, subdirectories, and drive types such as 720 KB, 1.2 MB, 1.44 MB.
 Well-known 3rd party Atari DOS products include SmartDOS (distributed with the Rana disk drive), TopDos, MyDos and SpartaDOS.